MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/how-pair-programming-with-ai-helped-me-build-a-react-star-wars-website.md

 ---

 ###### *Are you now confident in building a website with AI assistance?
 Do you have any other tips or experiences with AI pair programming?
-Please share the article and comment!*
+Please share the article and comment*